 The Administering Authority monitors the funding position on a regular basis as part of its risk management programme.
-The most recent funding update was produced as at 31 March 2013.
-It showed that the funding level (excluding the effect of any membership movements) has worsened since the 2011 valuation due to falling real bond yields.
+An estimate of the funding position as at 31 March 2014 shows that the funding level (excluding the effect of any membership movements) has worsened since the 2011 valuation due to falling real bond yields.